peteamiri/Tutorials/Programming_Languages/JavaScript/npm.md

 # NPM Tips and Tricks

-The npm is the original node package manager.
-Currently, bower is created to overcome some of the `npm` short comings.
+The npm is the original `Node Package Manager`.
+Currently, `bower` is created to overcome some of the `npm` short comings.
 (Need more info on this and possible some comparison)

 ## create a plain nodejs project